Ken Dodd: Death and tributes

 Dodd died aged 90, on 11 March 2018, at his home in Knotty Ash, the same home in which he was born and raised, soon after being hospitalised for six weeks with a chest infection.
 He had been touring with his stand-up stage show up until the end of 2017.
 Numerous stars paid tribute, including fellow Liverpudlian Paul McCartney.

 At his funeral on 28 March, which was led by the Bishop of Liverpool, Paul Bayes, thousands of fans joined the cortege which passed from his Knotty Ash home to Liverpool Cathedral.
 The service was attended by actors Ricky Tomlinson, Stephanie Cole and Miriam Margolyes, comedians Jimmy Tarbuck, Stan Boardman, Roy Chubby Brown, and Jimmy Cricket, and television executive Michael Grade.
 After the service, Dodd was laid to rest - alongside both his parents - in a private burial service at Allerton Cemetery in Liverpool.
 Tickling sticks were placed on various statues around Liverpool in commemoration.
 At Liverpool Town Hall, St George's Hall, the Cunard Building and Liverpool Central Library, flags were lowered to pay respect.

 Theatre critic Michael Coveney declared in his appreciation for The Stage: "Ken Dodd was the greatest live performer I ever saw on stage anywhere."

 In the December 2018 BBC TV retrospective, How Tickled We Were, the comic's biographer Michael Billington ranked Dodd alongside Lord Olivier as one of "the two theatrical geniuses of the British stage" in the writer's own lifetime.
 In the same broadcast, fellow Liverpudlian and comedian Jimmy Tarbuck declared Dodd "the greatest stage comic the country has ever seen".

 In October 2020, Dodd's headstone was vandalised with graffiti.

-In September 2022, Lady Dodd endowed stained-glass windows at St Anne's Church, Old Swan, in memory of her husband.
+In September 2022, Anne endowed stained-glass windows at St Anne's Church, Old Swan, in memory of her husband.